 Pain, But Only at Night

 Are your days spent pain-free, but your nights are full of tossing and turning due to back pain?
-Then, it’s definitely time to get to the doc.
+Then, it’s definitely time to get to a back and spine specialist.
 Pain that keeps you up at night can be a sign of disc degeneration, a sprain or even a tumor.